-Work at the local salon/barber shop wasn’t always glamorous, but it was an income, he said.
-After work he would enjoy his evenings with friends over a beer or two or three.
-In his early 20s, alcohol had turned into more than a habit, and Johnyd became a binge drinker, on the edge of alcoholism.
+Although working at local salons wasn’t always glamorous, he says, it was an income.
+It was the ‘after hours’ that that he enjoyed.
+The evenings spent with friends over a beer or two or three which marked his early 20s.
+A time where alcohol turned into more than a habit, and he became a binge drinker, on the edge of alcoholism.

-After a year in the Valley, the young couple returned to their beloved home town, and Johnyd went back to the mines for three years with the plan in mind to create Dominion Cutting Company.
+After a year in the Valley, the young couple returned home where Johnyd went back to the mines for three years with the plan in mind to create Dominion Cutting Company.

 His early customers from before he left Globe were happy he’d returned and were his first customers.
 Word spread quickly and, almost overnight, the new grooming parlor grew a loyal clientele base.
 Johnyd attributes much of his success to his attention to detail.